viebel/blog.klipse.tech/_posts/2016-04-24-records-wacky-maps.md

 - Unlike a regular map, a record is not callable as a function.
 - When you `assoc` a record you get another record.
-- When you `dissoc` a record you get a map instead of a record.
+- When you `dissoc` basis keys in a record you get a map instead of a record.
 - In `clojure` boxing happens on records when you use type hints; but not in `clojurescript`.
+(Boxing can be avoided with type hints, if you use field access syntax and you're in a primitive-friendly context e.g. an arithmetic expression.)

 <iframe frameborder="0" width="100%" height="300px"
     src=